dzivkovi/mock-api/README.md

   }
 }
 ```

+#### Sample Questions to Ask Your MCP Server

+Try these questions to test the Teamcenter MCP integration:

+1. **Basic Search**: "Search the Teamcenter knowledge base for technical information and documentation on Java and C++ based products"

+2. **Product Documentation**: "Find documentation about CAD model versioning and lifecycle management in Teamcenter"

+3. **API Integration**: "Search for information about REST API endpoints for part data retrieval"

+4. **Workflow Queries**: "Look up documentation on workflow approval processes for engineering changes"

+5. **User Management**: "Find information about user role permissions and access control in Teamcenter"

+6. **Data Import/Export**: "Search for technical guides on bulk data import and export procedures"

 The MCP servers provide LLM clients with structured access to the mock Teamcenter knowledge base, enabling AI assistants to search and retrieve information programmatically.